THIS DATE IN HISTORY: May 22

 2009: Detroit Red Wings defenseman Nicklas Lidstrom sets an NHL record by playing in his 228th consecutive Stanley Cup Playoff game, a 4-3 overtime loss to the Chicago Blackhawks in Game 3 of the Western Conference Final at United Center.

-1986: Patrick Roy becomes the second-youngest goaltender (20 years, 229 days) to have a shutout in the playoffs when he makes 15 saves in the Montreal Canadiens' 1-0 victory against the Calgary Flames in Game 5 of the Final at the Forum.
-He's the first rookie to have a playoff shutout since Don Simmons of the Boston Bruins in 1957.
+1986: Patrick Roy makes 15 saves for the first of his 23 playoff shutouts in the Canadiens' 1-0 victory against the Calgary Flames in Game 4 of the Final at the Forum.
 Claude Lemieux scores the only goal of the game with 8:50 remaining in the third period.
 The Canadiens become the first team to win 100 games in the Final, as well as the first to win 10 home games in one playoff year.

 2007: The Anaheim Ducks advance to the Stanley Cup Final for the second time since entering the NHL in 1993 by holding off the Red Wings 4-3 in Game 6 of the Western Conference Final.
-The Ducks lead 3-0 after two periods, and Samuel Pahlsson's goal with 14:06 remaining makes it 4-1.
+The Ducks lead 3-0 after two periods, and a goal by Samuel Pahlsson with 14:06 remaining makes it 4-1.
 That proves to be the series-winner when Pavel Datsyuk scores twice for the Red Wings, who outshoot the Ducks 16-3 in the final 20 minutes.